 Once again, Trinity found itself needing more space.
 In September 1989 the most recent addition to the north along with the new narthex was built.
 The Chapel of Resurrection restoration was dedicated after the original 1929 sanctuary was turned into a Chapel used for smaller church services, education, and smaller concerts.

 Today, Trinity is an exciting, vital congregation.
 Following our mission statement to be a mission outpost in a troubled world, we feel led by God to build downtown Boulder affordable senior housing, a multipurpose building for mission and ministry including fellowship, as well as work with the City of Boulder to afford parking spaces to our congregants and the public at large.
-The congregation joyfully broke ground in Fall 2016 to build on our current parking lot.
+The congregation joyfully broke ground in Fall 2016 to build on the church’s parking lot.
 We’re using our land, time, resources and talents to guide our future as a “Mission Outpost in a Troubled World.”